Microsurgery for surgeons

 Place

-University of Copenhagen, Frederiksberg Campus, Dyrlægevej, DK-1870 Frederiksberg
+University of Copenhagen, Frederiksberg Campus, Ridenbanevej, DK-1870 Frederiksberg

 Price

-The fee for the three-day course is 850 EUR* + social dinner additional fee 50 EUR (optional)
+The fee for the three-day course is 900 EUR*

-*including lunch, coffee, tea, afternoon snack and beverage.
-Transport and accommodation is not included.
+*including lunch, coffee, tea, afternoon snack, beverage, and the social dinner (participation is optional).
+Transport and accommodation are not included.

 Registration